 Making the Cake (40 minutes + 15 minutes baking + 45 minutes cooling)

-- Preheat the oven to 350 F. Lightly butter three 9-inch cake pans and line their bases with parchment paper.
+- Preheat the oven to 350 F. Lightly butter three 9-inch springform pans and line their bases with parchment paper.

 - Beat the butter and sugar in the bowl of a stand mixer fitted with the paddle attachment until very light yellow and fluffy, about 5-8 minutes on medium-high speed.
 Scrape down the sides of the bowl with a flexible spatula, then add the olive oil and mix for 2 minutes on medium speed.